 Beetroot, broccoli, palak, beans, sweet potato, yam, cabbage & lauki are some of the other veggies which I use.
 Potato can be substituted with sweet potato or yam.
 All these 3 veggies make the mix veg paratha soft.

 Just note that the taste of the parathas will depend on the veggies used.
-So do choose only those you like.
+So do choose only the veggies you like.

 1 ½ cup mix veggies (can substitute with other veggies)